 Internationally, you will find close to 100 countries with some form of privacy regulations, from the very robust GDPR in Europe to more recent laws in countries such as Brazil and Mexico.
-Outside of the EU, where the GDPR covers a sizeable multi-state region, these laws are as unique as each country.
+Outside of the EU, where the GDPR covers a sizeable multi-nation region, these laws are as unique as each country.

 Most privacy regulations contain methods for customers to opt-out or opt-in to communication, whether via email, SMS, phone, or even postal mail.
 Storing these personal preferences and making them available across an organization is a critical privacy element.
 And when laws change, the system must re-evaluate previous activity and apply the new rules to maintain compliance.

 Mitigating the risk of financial penalties is one goal of managing consent.
 Another perhaps more critical goal is to identify the topics they DO want to receive.
 When you understand their interests, backed by documentation showing how and when they granted consent, or you’ve established legitimate interest, you increase the number of marketable contacts, improve the customer experience, and build trust through compliance.